 Staging an art exhibition could be expensive, and you will need to ensure you’ve got enough funding, whether personal, or via sponsorships, to pay the price of items like catering, advertising, printing, and gallery space.
-While recognized artists may be able to find sponsors to cover costs, as their bigger following ensures a fair amount of vulnerability due to their backers, new or emerging artists might not be so lucky, and will need to rely on savings, or help from family or friends.
+You will need a budget for constructing staging and lighting.
+While recognised artists may be able to find sponsors to cover costs, as their bigger following ensures a fair amount of vulnerability due to their backers, new or emerging artists might not be so lucky, and will need to rely on savings, or help from family or friends.
 Check around though, it may be possible to obtain financing through arts grants, and sometimes municipal councils or community groups may provide some help staging a show, whether it be providing a place, or publicity.

 Pricing your artworks